Goinging98/2021_purdue_fall/README.md

 ### 💡 Data Tagging
 For annotation, video is divided into 10 frames per second and each frame is annotated as a tree tag with V7 tagging tool.
 The result of these tags is a polygon with a coordinate value of each vertex and bounding box.

 ![data tagging](https://user-images.githubusercontent.com/38778937/144263692-de9642f6-f1f1-4172-b948-15ffe464a9f2.jpg)

+### 💡 Haar Cascade
+In general, Haar cascade detects features after making the image gray scale, but the target is a kind of tree, and to obtain advantage in detection in autumn and winter, color is also included in the feature.
+It extracts the features of an object and creates a xml file that trains its features.
+Haar cascade classifier provides xml file for detection.
+To train with Haar cascade, cascade Trainer GUI is used as a tool.
+It is a program that is used to train, test, and improve cascade classifier models with positive and negative images.
+Positive images are training materials for the classifier and negative images are images that don't contain the objects.
+Positive and negative images are relevant to the objects, but negative images should not include positive features.
+By preparing an image dataset manually, train data has been settled.
+Once the parameters are tuned and the training process is finished, an XML file will be created as a result.
+The XML file contains information as a classifier.
+And OpenCV provides a method for the Haar cascade named ‘detectMultiScale’.
+Then, it is tested with a new video to evaluate the output to analyze the accuracy of detection.

 ### 💡 YOLOv4
+YOLOv4 is an object detection algorithm which is improved from the previous version.
+The majority object detectors based on CNN are used in specific systems, leading to reduced practicality of the algorithms.
+Darknet is used to train YOLOv4 object detectors.
+Detailed settings such as batch size, numbers of classes, etc. are configured to allow YOLOv4 to learn, making config files.
+The model is trained with the tree dataset using the config file.

+### 💡 Comparison
+The performance of two algorithms can be evaluated by using the F1 score, which is used as a classification evaluation metric for comparing these two algorithms.
+The F1 score consists of two factors, Recall and Precision.
+The definition of these two factors is described with 4 elements: True positive (TP), true negative (TN), false true (FT) and false positive (FP).
+With F1 score, the performance is also evaluated with FPS because YOLOv4 and Haar cascade can be processed in real time.
+3-5 FPS or 10 FPS is required for FPS for real-time object detection speed is required.
+Speed of each algorithm can be compared to whether real-time processing can be conducted or not.
+Through this research, the recall and the precision of each algorithm are compared in figures and the difference in seasonal features will be studied.
+Furthermore, Haar cascade is usually used to detect facial features with significant recognition, so this paper can be reached to expand the scope by detecting another object.